 1- Irregular periods (6)

 2- Regulation of menstrual periods (7)

 7- Premenstrual dysphoric disorder (PMDD)

 8- Acne, hirsutism (excess hair growth) and alopecia (hair loss)

 9- Decreasing the risk of breast cysts, ovarian cysts, pelvic inflammatory disease (PID)

 9- Decreasing the chances of pregnancies in the fallopian tubes

 Risks and precautions involved while taking i-pill

-1- Combination pills are slightly risky when we talk about cardiovascular side effects like heart attack, blood clots and stroke.
-Anyone with these issues history should avoid taking combination of birth control pills and talk to doctor for alternative method.
+1- Combination pills are slightly risky when we talk about cardiovascular side effects like heart attack, blood clots, and stroke.
+Anyone with these issues history should avoid taking a combination of birth control pills and talk to a doctor for an alternative method.
+(10)

 2- Women above 35 years of age and above who also smokes must avoid taking these pills.